-SUNY Downstate Medical Center Health Science Center at Brooklyn provides health care to patients jointly with physicians and other health care professionals and organizations.
+SUNY Downstate Medical Center provides health care to patients jointly with physicians and other health care professionals and organizations.
 The privacy practices described in this notice will be followed by:

 - 1. All employees, medical staff, trainees, students or volunteers at: - a.
 SUNY Downstate Medical Center University Hospital of Brooklyn and all its support services; - b.
-SUNY Downstate Medical Center at LICH and all its support services; - c.
-SUNY Downstate Medical Center at BayRidge; - d.
-University Physicians of Brooklyn, Inc. (UPB) providing care at SUNY Downstate Medical Center Health Science Center at Brooklyn; - e.
+University Physicians of Brooklyn, Inc. (UPB) providing care at SUNY Downstate Medical Center; - c.
 SUNY Research Foundation. - 2.
-Any business associates of SUNY Downstate Medical Center Health Science Center at Brooklyn (which are described further below).
+Any business associates of SUNY Downstate Medical Center (which are described further below).